patrickfuller/blender-graphs/README.md

  * `--force-strength` determines the separation between nodes
  * `--2D` confines the network layout to two dimensions

-There is also a random layout, which is a useful starting point in cases where you want to create your own layout for artistic reasons.
+Random layout is a useful starting point in cases where you want to create your own layout for artistic reasons.

 ```bash
 python random_layout.py --edge-length 15 --separation 3 --density 60 --concentric --2D "[[1,2],[2,3],[3,4]]"